danspratling/blog/content/blog/2019-12-19-adding-netlify-cms-to-your-website.md

   Netlify CMS is a great tool for adding simple content to your site, and this is how to set it up
 ---
 Netlify CMS is a tool designed by the team at Netlify to handle your content.
-Its beauty is that everything is handled via your repo, and you don't need to think about a backend as it's handled entirely by Netlify CMS inside markdown files.
-I'm currently using it in it's most minimal form for my blog (this one) but want to expand my workflow, so we'll be working out how to add draft posts, additional fields and extra pages to the site so we can create something a bit more complex than just a blog if we want to.
+Its beauty is that everything is handled via your repo, and you don't need to think about a database as your posts are stored as markdown files.
+I'm currently using it in it's most minimal form but want to expand my workflow, so we'll be working out how to add draft posts, additional fields and extra pages to the site so we can create something a bit more complex than just a blog if we want to.

-You can demo the netlify CMS to see if it is right for you by [going to their demo site](https://cms.netlify.com/#/collections/posts).
+You can demo the Netlify CMS to see if it is right for you by [going to their demo site](https://cms.netlify.com/#/collections/posts).

 ## Installing Netlify CMS

-I'm using gatsby so this guide will go through the setup instructions assume that we're using that.
+I'm using Gatsby so this guide will go through the setup instructions assume that we're using that.
 However Netlify CMS can be used across a whole host of site types so [find the instructions which suit you on their site](https://www.netlifycms.org/docs/start-with-a-template/).

-For a Gatsby site, adding netlify cms is pretty simple.

-If you're starting from nothing, then there's a [prebuilt template you can use](https://www.netlifycms.org/docs/start-with-a-template/) which will setup a new site for you hosted on netlify.
+If you're starting from nothing, then there's a [prebuilt template you can use](https://www.netlifycms.org/docs/start-with-a-template/) which will setup a new site for you hosted on Netlify.
+Setting up a Gatsby site with Netlify CMS this way is as simple as a few clicks.

 If you want to do it yourself, there are a few options [which can be found on netlify's site](https://www.netlifycms.org/docs/add-to-your-site/).